-5 Thing I Love About Earthships
+5 Things I Love About Earthships

 An earthship is an unique type of house which produces food and energy, cleans water, moderates temperature, and turns trash into treasure!